-Iceland, Liechtenstein, Norway and the EU have signed the agreements on the EEA and Norway Grants for the period 2014-2021.
+Iceland, Liechtenstein and Norway on 20 December 2017 signed new cooperation agreements with Poland on new programmes under the EEA and Norway Grants 2014-2021.
 Click here to find out more.

 |Total allocation:||€558.6 M|

 |Total allocation:||€578.1 M|

 |Total allocation:||€809.3 M|